CYBER-READINESS AND DATA PRIVACY

 External Engagement and Due Diligence

-Our Enterprise Risk Management team embarked on a new initiative to provide mandatory training for all new joiners from July 2022 on key risk management related topics (namely Anti-Money Laundering and Counter-Financing of Terrorism, Data Privacy, and Incident Escalation).
-These training sessions are conducted once every two months.
-Additionally, Anti-Money Laundering and Counter Financing of Terrorism refresher trainings are conducted annually.
-Business Units that are at higher risk, such as Sales and Marketing, Accounts Receivable and Fund Management, are recommended to register for the annual training.
+The Company’s Enterprise Risk Management team periodically provides mandatory training for all new hires on key risk management related topics (namely Anti Money Laundering, Counter Financing of Terrorism and Counter Proliferation Financing, Data Privacy, and Incident Notification and Management).
+Anti Money Laundering refresher training is also conducted periodically for internal stakeholders.
+Business units that are assessed to be at higher risk, such as Sales and Marketing, Accounts Receivable and Fund Management, are encouraged to register for the training.

 Cybersecurity